VillagerUnknown/Platform/README.md

 # VillagerUnknown's Platform

 Adds commands and simple features.
-A dependency containing the core library for VillagerUnknown mods.
+A core library for VillagerUnknown mods.

 **Optional Features:**